Children's groups

 Price: €3.70

-Why biodiversity?
+What is biodiversity for?
 How does it work?
-The "Biodiv' en scène" workshop is an opportunity to discover or better understand the notion of "biodiversity".
-Using tools adaptable to young and old alike, the group learns in a simple, practical and fun way about the importance of conserving as much biodiversity as possible!
+The "Biodiv' en scène" workshop allows participants to discover or better understand the concept of "biodiversity."
+Using tools adapted for young and old alike, the group learns in a simple, concrete, and fun way about the importance of preserving the richest possible biodiversity!

 Group size: Up to 15 students